Beauhurst’s most-requested collaboration feature

 The results are good

 Metrics have shown that collection engagement is up.
+For example, since release the number of tags added to companies has gone up 1,500%.
+The number of new tags created has increased by 423%.
 Our account management team has passed on positive feedback from our subscribers.